mozilla-releng/relengdocs/release-promotion/desktop/ubuntu-snap.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Connect to https://dashboard.snapcraft.io/snaps/firefox/.
 Your
    credentials will be asked, your 2FA code too.
-If it doesn’t, ‘select “Always” for “Require an authentication device”, and click “Update”’ like explained `on this page <https://help.ubuntu.com/community/SSO/FAQs/2FA#How_do_I_add_a_new_authentication_device_and_start_using_2-factor_authentication.3F>`__.
+If it doesn't, 'select “Always” for “Require an authentication device”, and click “Update”' like explained `on this page <https://help.ubuntu.com/community/SSO/FAQs/2FA#How_do_I_add_a_new_authentication_device_and_start_using_2-factor_authentication.3F>`__.
 2. On the left side, click on the release you want to ship.